About

 Black and white photo of Caitlin Burns smiling with hand against her head.

-Caitlin is a writer from Naarm (Melbourne) whose fiction blends comedy and pathos to explore themes of female subjectivity, identity, and subversion.
-Her articles and reviews focus on current events, the arts, and pop-culture.
+Caitlin is a writer from Naarm (Melbourne) whose work blends comedy and pathos to explore themes of female subjectivity, identity, and the ethics of representation.

-Her writing has since been published in Australia’s Style Magazine, ArtsHub, The Blue Nib Literary Magazine, Intrepid Times, among others.
-Her stand-up comedy reviews were highly praised at the 2023 Melbourne International Comedy Festival, taking home the Funny Tonne Award.
+Her writing has since appeared in The Conversation, ArtsHub, The Blue Nib Literary Magazine, Intrepid Times, Style Magazine, and other publications.
+Her stand‑up comedy reviews received high praise during the 2023 Melbourne International Comedy Festival, where she was awarded the Funny Tonne Award.

-She has also worked as an Editor for Deakin University’s Wordly Magazine and contributed as a Poetry Editor for The University of Newcastle's postgrad journal SWAMP.
+She has also worked as an editor for Deakin University’s Wordly Magazine and served as a Guest Poetry Editor for the University of Newcastle’s postgraduate journal SWAMP.